Rob-Alex/Meadows/README.md

 ### Core Features

 - [ ] **Visualisation of the Model**
-  - Implement a way to visually represent the model, possibly through the integration of a graphics rendering library like `gfx-rs`.
+  - Implement a way to visually represent the model, possibly through the integration of a graphics rendering library like `wgpu`.
 This would also be used in compute shaders

 ### Simulation Layers